cyberlibrarian/cyberlibrarian.github.io/_pages/detection-engineering-notes.md

 - [Alex Teixeira](https://ateixei.medium.com/)
 - [Kyle Bailey](https://kyle-bailey.medium.com/)
 - TBD.. what about the folks at MITRE who designed TCHAMP etc?

+## Where does Detection Engineering fit into the NIST Cybersecurity Framework

+That's complicated.
+The NIST CSF has an entire category called *Detect* but various activities that are part of *Detection Engineering* and *Threat Hunting* are found in other CSF categories as well.

+It can be modeled as a control to address the *Identity* category.
+For example, through NIST 800-53v5 RA-10: Threat Hunting.
+Have they confused the role that *Threat Intelligence* has in informing *Threat Hunting*?
+No. The control definition clearly outlines a requirement to establish a capability to monitor for and detect threats.
+Multiple controls, including threat hunting must be applied toward this requirement.

 ## What is the relationship between Detection Engineering and Incident Response?